‘The Young And The Restless’ Star Christel Khalil Reveals Lily’s Future

 With Lily fresh off serving time and then helping the women prisoners she met while she was behind bars, it is an excellent time for her to move in a completely different direction.
 Her twins are away at college, and Lily divorced Cane (Danial Goddard), so she can focus entirely on creating something great for Jill (Jess Walton) with Chancellor Media.

 Right now, Y&R is not shooting new episodes because of the coronavirus pandemic, and Khalil, Sam, and her son are in Toronto.
 However, once everything with COVID-19 is under control, the family intends to continue with its plans to move to L.A.
-Khalil just isn’t sure exactly when they will move back.
+Khalil just isn’t sure exactly when that will happen.